TSholokhova/gsoc-2018-report/README.md

 The evaluations list of a given specification with name `<name>` is located at `/jobset/<name>/`.
-On this page, you can see a list of evaluations of the given project starting from the most recent ones.
+On this page, you can see a list of evaluations of the given specification starting from the most recent ones.
 You can navigate to older evaluations using the pagination buttons at the bottom of the page.
 In the table, you can find the following
 information: